 You can manage your organization's "Identifier Keys" in the Request Settings → tab.

-Some data silos will require different information to look up a data subject.
+Some integrations will require different information to look up a data subject.
 For example, Shopify can lookup a data subject by their "email", but Shopify cannot lookup someone by your organization's native "userId".
 Transcend can enrich the provided identifiers to get a complete identity picture.
 This makes it possible for any

-data silo to find a Data Subject with the primary keys it needs.
+integration to find a Data Subject with the primary keys it needs.

 Some identifiers we currently support are: